lsolesen/php-template/README.markdown

 Very simple template engine for PHP Version 4 and 5.
 It is based on the article [Beyond the template engine](http://articles.sitepoint.com/article/beyond-template-engine) by Brian Lozier.

+For a more current PHP 5 implementation of the same ideas, check out [phpsavant.com](http://phpsavant.com/).

 Example
 --